sweattep/modern_quotes/README.md

 >All society is doing is leeching off the ghetto

+>it turns out that publicly disclosing losing millions per month doesn't match the lifestyle

 >god's coming she just taking her time

 >The original iPod was not much more than a hard drive: an incredibly efficient computer memory device that uses simple magnetism to store vast amounts of information.